Do you remember the character Bubba from the film Forest Gump?

 The mushroom powder is then mixed with the high proof alcohol, mixed thoroughly, and let to sit for at least a full 24 hours.
 Only enough alcohol to cover the mushroom powder is necessary.
 Shaking every 3-6 hours can help make an extract stronger.
 After the required duration has passed, filter out the alcohol from the mushroom powder (which at this point is more like a “goopy” substance).

 In most extraction methods, the above method is repeated with fresh alcohol on the remaining mushroom powder/slurry.
 This results in two containers of extract, which can then be combined.
 At this point, the remaining alcohol must be allowed to evaporate from the mixture.
 This can take at least a day.

-Magic Mushroom Honey & Psilocybin-Infused Chocolates
+Mushroom Honey & Psilocybe-Infused Chocolates

 As you can see, anyone wondering how to take hallucinogenic mushrooms has many options at their disposal if they live in a jurisdiction where doing so is legal, of course.
-Unfortunately, psilocybin is illegal in most areas.
+Unfortunately, psilocybe is illegal in most areas.